ForzaETH/race_stack/README.md

 ForzaETH Race Stack by the [D-ITET Center for Project Based Learning (PBL)](https://pbl.ee.ethz.ch/) at ETH Zurich.

-Accompanying this repository, a paper titled *ForzaETH Race Stack - Scaled Autonomous Head-to-Head Racing on Fully Commercial off-the-Shelf Hardware* is available on [arXiv](https://arxiv.org/abs/2403.11784), detailing the system's architecture, algorithms, and performance benchmarks.
+Accompanying this repository, a paper titled *ForzaETH Race Stack - Scaled Autonomous Head-to-Head Racing on Fully Commercial off-the-Shelf Hardware* is available on [Journal of Field Robotics](https://onlinelibrary.wiley.com/doi/pdf/10.1002/rob.22429), detailing the system's architecture, algorithms, and performance benchmarks.

 **NOTE**: For extensions on said paper, tied to specific publications, please refer to the later paragraph [Additional Publications](#additional-publications)